 Nick joined the pond 5 years ago as a Junior Designer on a 12-month placement as part of his degree.
 Impressed by how he drew on his previous experiences and creative flair to support the team across user experience and graphic design, he’s still quacking with us today as a full-time visual designer.

 Not only has Nick continued to impress us through his work at Cyber-Duck, but he’s gone above and beyond for the design community as a whole over the last year.

-In response to the creative isolation of lockdown in 2020, Nick created a new magazine, Quaranzine, offering an outlet to creatives around the world to express themselves.
+In response to the creative isolation of lockdown in 2020, Nick created a new magazine, Quaranzine, offering an outlet for creatives around the world to express themselves.

-Nick manages the design, printing, shipping and crowdfunding of the zine all himself, with no prior experience of things like marketing or operations, and now has a core community of 50 artists across 4 continents.
+Nick manages the design, printing, shipping, and crowdfunding of the zine all himself, with no prior experience in things like marketing or operations, and now has a core community of 50 artists across 4 continents.